jasonyoo3026/UNIverse-MERN/README.md

 # Final project - UNIverse

+## Deployed Application

+This application can be found from https://secret-brook-49056.herokuapp.com/

 ## Introduction

 This project was to build a social media app where students can post their opinion based on their experiences and share their thoughts on things such as reptutation of the courses, degrees and even their campus life-style.
 This app will be built by using MERN stack that is MongoDB, ExpressJS, ReactJS and NodeJS.